shobhitsadwal/workout_tracker_using_OpenAI/README.md

 The initial concept of making a workout tracaker was to record the workout and add the entry to the database .
 For obvious reasons many people do not know how to enter the values in the database and make the correct prediction of the calories burnt during the workout .

-This project is solely based on the concept of running the application and jsut entering the details like the duration and the type of the workout the user has done , it automatically detects the calories burnt and the food options to eat depending on the wokout and the best part is to simply write the input in **Plain Human Manner**
+This project is solely based on the concept of running the application and just entering the details like the duration and the type of the workout the user has done , it automatically detects the calories burnt and the food options to eat depending on the wokout and the best part is to simply write the input in **Plain Human Manner**
 ```python
 your_workout=input("today i worked out and that included umm, cycling ,some running , i dont know the time but it was like something for 60 to 70 minutes.")
 ```
-you can see how we have managed to write a simple statement without in human langauage without emphasizing on the workouts we did, the surprising part come out to be that the Open-Ai's GPT-3 converts this langauage and forms a table that contains the number of the workout the exact timing that the workout should be accomplished by taking the users mean time and the universal mean time .
+you can see how we have managed to write a simple statement  in human langauage without emphasizing on the workouts we did, the surprising part is that, the Open-Ai's GPT-3 converts this langauage and forms a table that contains the number of the workouts, the exact timing that the workout should be accomplished by taking the users mean time and the universal mean time .

 here is an example